Regular Business Hours and Holidays

 HOW TO MAKE A ROUTINE UTILITY LOCATE REQUEST

-On the web site, www.onecallofwyoming.com, click button labeled, Web Ticket Form.
-This accesses the form where you will enter the required information to complete the Locate Request.
+On the web site, www.onecallofwyoming.com, click button labeled, Web Ticket Portal.
+This accesses the form where you will enter the required information to complete the locate request.
 The web site has internal controls to ensure that the information you enter is accurate and complete.
+The Notification Center staff is available for free training for both excavators and members on use of the web tools.

 SPECIFIC INFORMATION REQUIRED FOR A LOCATE REQUEST

-You will always give the following information to the Notification Center:
+You will always give the following information to the Notification Center, whether you process a web ticket or by calling:

 - Your name, company phone number, your company address, company contact and phone number.